TheVincinator/ai-recipes-app/README.md

 ### 🖼️ Ingredient Icon Generator

-The Ingredient Icon Generator is a feature of AI Recipes that creates 256×256 ingredient icons from user input, using either local assets or images fetched from the Pexels API.
+The Ingredient Icon Generator is a feature of AI Recipes that creates 256×256 ingredient icons from user input, using either local assets or images fetched from the Pixabay API.
 It uses YOLOv3 for object detection and `fuzzywuzzy` for typo-tolerant matching.
 If no relevant image is found, it gracefully falls back to generating labeled text icons.
-> ⚠️ **Note:** You must provide your own [Pexels API key](https://www.pexels.com/api/) by updating the `PEXELS_API_KEY` variable in `main.py`.
+> ⚠️ **Note:** You must provide your own [Pixabay API key](https://pixabay.com/service/about/api/) by updating the `PIXABAY_API_KEY` variable in `main.py`.

 <table>
   <tr>